Chance HOLLAND, et

 plant extract composition can be dissolved and/or suspended in a

-solvent, in aqueous solutions, or in a carrier liquid to form the
+solvent, in aqueous solutions, or in a carrier liquid to form

-compositions described herein include water, methanol, ethanol,
+extract compositions described herein include water, methanol,

-isopropanol, butanol, acetone, ethyl acetate, chloroform,
+ethanol, isopropanol, butanol, acetone, ethyl acetate,

-acetonitrile, tetrahydrofuran, diethyl ether, methyl tert-butyl
+chloroform, acetonitrile, tetrahydrofuran, diethyl ether, methyl

-example, the aqueous solutions, suspensions, or emulsions can be
+agricultural product.
+For example, the aqueous solutions,

-applied to the surface of the agricultural product, after which
+suspensions, or emulsions can be applied to the surface of the

-the solvent can be removed (e.g., by evaporation or convective
+(e.g., by evaporation or convective drying), leaving a

-extract composition on the surface of the agricultural product.
+the surface of the agricultural product.

 [0077] In some embodiments, the coatings can be configured to